-The Fund seeks long-term capital growth and dividend yield with below-average risk by investing primarily in common and preferred shares of Canadian corporations, either directly or by investing in other investment funds.
-Generally the Fund will not invest more than 30% of its assets in foreign securities.
+The Fund seeks long-term capital growth by investing primarily in U.S. equities of any size, either directly or by investing in other investment funds.
+The Fund uses a growth style of investing.

 ii.
 Currency risk

 All underlying funds are denominated in Canadian dollars.
 However, the Fund is indirectly exposed to the risk that the value of foreign currency denominated financial instruments held by the underlying funds will fluctuate due to changes in exchange rates.
 The underlying funds may hedge some or all of their currency exposure.